-For the year ending 12/2021, Boy Scouts Of America generated $5.1m in total revenue.
-This represents relatively stable growth, over the past 7 years the organization has increased revenue by an average of 4.5% each year.
-All expenses for the organization totaled $4.6m during the year ending 12/2021.
-While expenses have increased by 1.2% per year over the past 7 years.
-They've been increasing with an increasing level of total revenue.
+For the year ending 12/2022, Boy Scouts Of America generated $3.4m in total revenue.
+The organization has seen a slow decline revenue.
+Over the past 8 years, revenues have fallen by an average of (1.0%) each year.
+All expenses for the organization totaled $4.6m during the year ending 12/2022.
 You can explore the organizations financials more deeply in the financial statements section below.

 Form